btaba/PHPfun/ReadMe.md

 ##Php stuff
 Simple page containing:

-1. Fibonacci Number client
+1. Fibonacci client  (handles function shutdown)
-2. Integer to String converter
+2. String to Integer converter

 Run it in your localhost